It’s easier to do complete body transformation than it is just to lose 20lbs.

 – Muscle building

-All compliment one another in some way; strength allows you to lift more weight for your muscle building; gymnastics helps your strength, endurance helps your recovery between sets.
+All complement one another in some way; strength allows you to lift more weight for your muscle-building; gymnastics helps your strength, endurance helps your recovery between sets.

 24. Get limber

 Majority of joint injuries, unless a blunt trauma, are caused by overly tight muscles pulling on the joint.